spotbros/SBClientSDK/README.md

 ---------------
 Join us on the [SBPortal Google Group][3] and ask any question you have.
 We will be happy to help

+We have also created a spot to provide support.
+Its SBCode is E43ZFZJ or look for "Developers" in Spotbros

 Bugs & Issues
 -------------
 If you find any bug or issue, please report it [here][4] .
 Please, before submitting a new issue, make sure that it has not been already reported.